Europe and the World

-The Europe and the World program is dedicated to identifying the nuance in these relationships and finding insight given the intensity of new challenges and crises.
-Central to this approach is the role of guests and collaborators on specific programs and events within the Europe and the World Project; including, HE Federica Mogherini, High Representative of the EU for Foreign Affairs and Security Policy; Jose Manuel Dorao Barroso, frmr.
-President of the EU Commission; Joschka Fischer, frmr.
-German Foreign Minister; and other representatives.
+The Europe and the World program is dedicated to identifying the nuance in these relationships and to finding insight, given the intensity of new challenges and crises.
+Central to this approach is the role of guests and collaborators on specific programs and events within the project, including HE Federica Mogherini, High Representative of the EU for Foreign Affairs and Security Policy; José Manuel Durão Barroso, former President of the EU Commission; and Joschka Fischer, former German Foreign Minister, and other representatives.

-Emerging Foreign and Security Dimensions (EFSD) Fellowship:
+Emerging Foreign and Security Dimensions Fellowship and Seminars:

 - Emerging Foreign and Security Dimensions I